3XCeptional/Data-Science-Roadmap/Data Scienc Roadmap.md

 ### Phases
 1. [Phase 1: Foundations - Let's Get Started!](#phase-1-foundations---lets-get-started-rocket) - The essential groundwork you need to build.
-    - [Mathematics](#mathematics---math-is-your-superpower-superhero_woman) - The math fundamentals that power data science.
+    - [Mathematics](foundations-mathematics.md) - The math fundamentals that power data science.
-    - [Programming](#programming---code-your-way-to-data-mastery-computer) - Learn to code to bring your data skills to life.
+    - [Programming](foundations-programming.md) - Learn to code to bring your data skills to life.
-    - [Data Manipulation](#data-manipulation---taming-the-data-beast-lion) - Master data wrangling and cleaning techniques.
+    - [Data Manipulation](foundations-data-manipulation.md) - Master data wrangling and cleaning techniques.
 2. [Phase 2: Core Skills](#phase-2-core-skills) - The fundamental data science skills you'll use every day.
-    - [Machine Learning](#machine-learning-where-the-magic-happens-sparkles) - Build predictive models that learn from data.
+    - [Machine Learning](core-skills-machine-learning.md) - Build predictive models that learn from data.
-        - [Supervised Learning](#supervised-learning-learning-with-a-teacher-apple) - Learn to predict with labeled data.
+        - [Supervised Learning](ml-supervised-learning.md) - Learn to predict with labeled data.
-        - [Unsupervised Learning](#unsupervised-learning-finding-patterns-without-a-teacher-person_raising_hand_woman-detective) - Discover hidden patterns in unlabeled data.
+        - [Unsupervised Learning](ml-unsupervised-learning.md) - Discover hidden patterns in unlabeled data.
-        - [Model Evaluation](#model-evaluation-are-we-winning-yet-trophy) - Measure and improve your model's performance.
+        - [Model Evaluation](ml-model-evaluation.md) - Measure and improve your model's performance.
-        - [Hyperparameter Tuning](#hyperparameter-tuning-making-your-models-sing-notes) - Fine-tune your models for optimal results.
+        - [Hyperparameter Tuning](ml-hyperparameter-tuning.md) - Fine-tune your models for optimal results.
-    - [Deep Learning](#deep-learning-for-data-science-lets-get-advanced-rocket-1) - Explore the power of neural networks.
+    - [Deep Learning](core-skills-deep-learning.md) - Explore the power of neural networks.
 3. [Phase 3: Advanced Topics](#phase-3-advanced-topics) - Cutting-edge skills to stay ahead in the field.
     - [MLOps](#mlops-making-models-work-in-the-real-world-gear---no-more-lab-rats-test_tubeearth) - Deploy and manage ML models in real-world applications.
     - [Real-World Projects](#real-world-projects-your-data-science-portfolio-starter-pack-briefcase---show-the-world-what-you-can-do-earth) - Build a portfolio to showcase your skills and experience.
 ### Emerging Trends and Technologies - The Future of Data Science
-- [Explainable AI (XAI)](#explainable-ai-xai---making-ai-transparent-and-trustworthy-light_bulb) - Make AI's decisions understandable and trustworthy.
+- [Explainable AI (XAI)](#emerging-trends-xai---making-ai-transparent-and-trustworthy-light_bulb) - Make AI's decisions understandable and trustworthy.
 - [Federated Learning](#federated-learning-collaborative-learning-data-privacy-first-people_holding_hands) - Train models on decentralized data while protecting privacy.
 - [Edge AI](#edge-ai-ai-closer-to-the-action-pushpin) - Run AI models directly on devices for speed and efficiency.
 - [Automated Machine Learning (AutoML)](#automated-machine-learning-automl---ai-for-ai-robot_face) - Automate the ML pipeline for faster development.
-- [Reinforcement Learning](#reinforcement-learning-learning-through-interaction-video_game_controller) - Train AI agents to make decisions through trial and error.
+- [Reinforcement Learning](#reinforcement-learning-learning-through-interaction-video_game_controller) - Train AI agents to make decisions in an environment to maximize a reward.
-- [Generative AI](#generative-ai-unleashing-ais-creative-potential-artist_palette) - Create new data, from images to text, with AI.
+- [Generative AI](#generative-ai-unleashing-ais-creative-potential-artist_palette) - Create new data, such as images, text, and audio, using generative models.
-- [Quantum Machine Learning](#quantum-machine-learning-the-future-is-quantum-atom) - Explore the potential of quantum computing for machine learning.
+- [Quantum Machine Learning](#quantum-machine-learning-the-future-is-quantum-atom) - Explore the potential of quantum computers for machine learning tasks.

 ## Phases